SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-06-get-on-with-it.md

 Suggest embedding some of the past session Twitter threads?

 Suggest adding crochet as example of something someone worked on at previous event as it's about all projects not just tech?

-You might want to make it clear that there's a show and tell opportunity at the end?

 Another example of what was worked on: training a machine learning system (the one with the google learning machines)